Internet Research Agency: Additional activities of organizers

-According to a 17 October 2017 BuzzFeed News report, IRA duped four African-American activists into taking real action via protests and self-defense training in what would seem to be a further attempt to exploit racial grievances.
+According to a 17 October 2017 BuzzFeed News report, IRA recruited four African-American activists into taking real action via protests and self-defense training in what would seem to be a further attempt to exploit racial grievances.
 According to reporting by Vanity Fair, up until that point, most known efforts had been aimed at "weaponizing the far-right".

 A December 2018 report by The New York Times based on U.S. Senate data noted that the Internet Research Agency had created 81 Facebook pages around the time of the 2016 election.
 Of these, 30 pages specifically targeted African-Americans, attracting a total of 1.2 million followers.
 During the same time period, it had created 25 pages targeting right-wing audiences, and these had attracted a total of 1.4 million followers.
 According to The New York Times, While the right-wing pages promoted Mr. Trump’s candidacy, the left-wing pages scorned Mrs. Clinton while promoting Senator Bernie Sanders of Vermont and Jill Stein, the Green Party candidate.
 The voter suppression effort was focused particularly on Sanders supporters and African-Americans, urging them to shun Mrs. Clinton in the general election and either vote for Ms. Stein or stay home.Once the election was concluded, the IRA posted messages mocking accusations of Russian interference, with one post reading: “You’ve lost and don’t know what to do?
 Just blame it on Russian hackers.”

 On 16 February 2018, the Internet Research Agency, along with 13 Russian individuals and two other Russian organizations, was indicted following an investigation by Special Counsel Robert Mueller with charges stemming from "impairing, obstructing, and defeating the lawful functions of government."

 On 23 March 2018, The Daily Beast revealed new details about IRA gathered from leaked internal documents, which showed that IRA used Reddit and Tumblr as part of its influence campaign.
 On the same day, Tumblr announced that they had banned 84 accounts linked to IRA, saying that they had spread misinformation through conventional postings rather than advertisements.

-In October 2018 the US Justice Department filed charges against Russian accountant Elena Khusyaynova for working with the IRA to influence not only the 2016 elections but also the upcoming 2018 midterm elections.
+In October 2018 the US Justice Department filed charges against Russian accountant Elena Khusyaynova for working with the IRA to influence not only the 2016 elections but also the upcoming 2018 midterm elections As of February 2024, Khusyaynova has not been apprehended, according to the Rewards for Justice Program.